avaneev/prvhash/README.md

 When the message enters the system as `lcg ^= msgw`, it works like mixing a message with an one-time-pad used in symmetric cryptography.
 This operation completely hides the message in `lcg`'s entropy.
-Beside that the output of PRVHASH uses mix of two variables: statistically, this means the mixing of two unrelated random variables, with such summary output never appearing in system's state.
+Beside that, the output of PRVHASH uses mix of two variables: statistically, this means the mixing of two unrelated random variables, with such summary output never appearing in system's state.
 It's worth noting the `lcg ^ rs` expression: the `rs` variable